Bina Kak: Political career

-Kak's former husband, Bharat Kak, belongs to a Kashmiri Pundit family settled in Rajasthan.
+Kak's former husband, Bharat Kak, belongs to a Kashmiri Pandit family settled in Rajasthan.
 His family, which hails originally from Kashmir, has lived in Rani, Rajasthan (in Pali district) for more than two centuries and has long-standing connections to the Nehru family, which was another Kashmiri Pandit family settled in Rajasthan: the Nehrus had lived in Khetri, Rajasthan, before Motilal Nehru moved to Allahabad in the late 1800s in order to practice law at the Allahabad High Court.
 After marrying Bharat Kak, Beena Kak entered politics in the early 1980s as a member of the Congress Party.

 In 1985, as part of Rajiv Gandhi's much-touted efforts to bring 'new blood' into politics and into the Congress party, Bina, educated in government schools who had spent her childhood in small villages of Kota district began at the grassroots level as a Congress worker.
 At the same time lending her mother-in-law, a hand in farming.
 To her goes the credit of being the first women entrepreneur who rose to be the (president of Youth Congress in Pali).
 She then became the Mahila Congress President of the district.
 Her work was noticed by the state leadership, mainly Vishnu Modi, and Gauri Punia.
 She also vigorously campaigned for Moolchand in 1983.

 In 1985, Bina Kak was elected to the Rajasthan Legislative Assembly from the Sumerpur (Rajasthan Assembly constituency) and served as an MLA up to 1990.
 In 1990 she lost by a mere 274 votes.
 But many experts are of the opinion that had she been allowed a recounting, she might have won.
 Bina Kak was reelected as a MLA in 1993 and again in 1998 from the Sumerpur constituency.
 She lost the election in 2003 only to make a comeback in 2008.
 In 2013, she lost her seat to the BJP.

 Bina Kak served for a long period as Cabinet Minister in the Government of Rajasthan, holding at various times the portfolios of Woman & Child Development, Tourism, Art & Culture, Archeology and Printing & Stationery.
 She was also the Minister of State for Tourism and Cultural Affairs of Rajasthan from 1998 to 2003.
 She was also the forest minister during the last Congress government up to 2013.